Accomplished, determined, courageous and enterprising.

 - Use reverse chronological order to construct the marketing head resume

-- Career Summary section should be made in place of career objective and it should be aligned with your work history and job description.
+- Professional Summary section should be made in place of career objective and it should be aligned with your work history and target profile.

-- Use bulleting, bolding, bucketing, power verbs and correct alignment in the professional experience section.
+- Use one-liner points, bolding, bucketing and power verbs in the professional experience section.

-- Key skills are important for the quick run through of your abilities and to clear the ATS test.
+- Key skills are important for a quick run through of your abilities and to make your resume ATS-friendly.

 - Certifications & Training section should be made separately.
-It should mention the certifying authority and date of certification in MM/YY format.
+It should mention the certifying authority and date of certification (month AND year)

-For any queries, please comment below.
+For any queries, please email us at firstname.lastname@example.org.
 We will be more than happy to help.